Reframing Our World

 This key tool is employed, often unwittingly, by exceptional teachers, health care practitioners, clergy, and devoted guardians or parents.

 Does it ever seem like you’re crying for no reason?
-Does watching a sad movie cause you to break into spontaneous crying?
-You may be an empath.
+Spontaneous crying may be a signal that you're an empath.

 We think we’re alone, but the largest hidden population in our society is the closet authentics.